Maryland pitched expansive development to keep Commanders — and stave off economic devastation if they leave

 Competition in the D.C. region to host the Commanders has been spirited — and complicated by the team’s off-field scandals.

-Mayor Muriel E. Bowser (D) on Wednesday introduced plans to build a $60 million indoor track-and field-stadium on the RFK campus as part of an effort to demonstrate a commitment to build a sports-entertainment district and lure the team back there.
+D.C.
+Mayor Muriel E. Bowser (D) on Wednesday introduced plans to build a $60 million indoor track-and-field stadium on the RFK Stadium campus as part of an effort to demonstrate a commitment to build a sports entertainment district and lure the team back there.
 “I think world-class cities have their football team within their city limits,” Bowser told reporters.

-In Virginia, Wright, the team president, met Tuesday with Loudoun County officials to go over the team’s concept for a new stadium and commercial complex, likely near a quarry off the northeast corner of Dulles International Airport, Loudoun officials said.
+In Virginia, Wright, the team president, met Tuesday with Loudoun County officials to go over the team’s concept for a new stadium and commercial complex, probably near a quarry off the northeast corner of Dulles International Airport, Loudoun officials said.

-Phyliss Randall (D), chair of the county board, called the meeting introductory, saying “they walked through a very high-level idea of what they want to propose, if they were going to propose something.”
+Phyllis J. Randall (D-At Large), chair of the county board, called the meeting introductory, saying, “They walked through a very high-level idea of what they want to propose, if they were going to propose something.”

-If the Commanders were to settle on Loudoun over two other possible sites in nearby Prince William County, Randall said she would want the team to be more transparent about its problems with sexual assault allegations, which are currently under congressional investigation.
+If the Commanders were to settle on Loudoun over two other possible sites in nearby Prince William County, Randall said, she would want the team to be more transparent about its problems with sexual assault allegations, which are under congressional investigation.

 “I don’t particularly care who you are, what entity or what individual you are, I will always stand on the side of listening to and supporting women,” she said.